CPEN-221/go-examples/README.md

 For C programs, use your favourite editor and compiler (e.g., Microsoft Visual Studio C, `gcc`).

-For Java programs, I recommed using Eclipse.
+For Java programs, I recommed using IntelliJ.
 You will open each example in `go-examples` as a separate project.
 From the Eclipse menu, you can create a new Java project and select the directory for the source code (such as `example1-java`).

-## Example 1
-where we can print a list of names

-* `example1-c`: an elementary example in C
-* `example1-java`: the same example in Java